moores-lab/MiRP/README.md

-# MiRP
-Microtubule Image Processing in RELION Pipeline

 #### INSTRUCTIONS FOR MiRP v2.2 PROCESSING OF MTS #### Joe Atherton/Alex Cook 2019 #

-N.B YOU WILL FIND ALL REQUIRED SCRIPTS IN THE APPROPRIATE FOLDERS AND EXAMPLE REFERENCES IN THE 3D_REFERENCES FOLDER.
+N.B YOU WILL FIND ALL REQUIRED SCRIPTS IN THE 'SCRIPTS' FOLDER AND EXAMPLE REFERENCES IN THE 'REFERENCES' FOLDER.

-ONLY TESTED USING RELION v3.0/BETA4 - MAY VARY WITH VERSION AS SENSITIVE TO COLUMN NUMBERS.
+ONLY TESTED USING RELION v3.0/BETA4- MAY VARY WITH VERSION AS SENSITIVE TO COLUMN NUMBERS.

 --------------------------------------------------------------------------------------------------------------------